mimoduo/mimogear/docs/pug/mixins.md

 </div>
 ```

-Sometime's you may need to modify a section beyond it's default styling.
+Sometimes you may need to modify a section beyond its default styling.
 By passing in a string, the section mixin will generate an alternate class.

 **Pug**